Exciting news to share!

 Out of the ten businesses which have now been appointed to the Birmingham 2022 creative roster, eight are based in Birmingham or have offices in the West Midlands.
 They will help to deliver marketing and communications campaigns to support the Games over the next two years.

 John Crabtree, Chairman of the Birmingham 2022 Commonwealth Games, said: “We are living in uniquely challenging times for business, so we’re pleased to be able to demonstrate our commitment to local companies by awarding these contracts.
 We remain focused on making sure that we use this once-in-a-lifetime event to bring benefits to Birmingham and the region.
-Of course, this has become absolutely today.”
+Of course, this has become absolutely essential today.”

 “Adding these businesses to our marketing and creative services framework is just the start and our procurement drive continues at full speed.
 Backing local business is just one of the ways the Games can help to benefit the local economy and local people.
 Our cross-partner Legacy and Benefits committee will approve and oversee the implementation of a full programme of activity over the next few months.”

 The agencies added to the bespoke marketing and creative services framework include:

 Gung Ho, Grayling and Pitch Marketing Group for PR support